SVB vs Ramp: spend controls and reporting vs having a full-service bank relationship

 What You Need:

-Strategically, when should we prioritize a full-service bank relationship like SVB over a card-only solution like Ramp?
+Strategically, when does it make sense to rely on a full-service bank relationship vs a standalone platform like Ramp?

 Expanded Explanation: